- Recent Twitch LiveStreams - May 18, 2021

 The next important number for great WordPress SEO is the posting frequency.

 I guess you already know that the way to do SEO these days is by having a lot of great content on your site.
 It’s much easier to rank for pages and blog posts than it is to rank for your homepage.

-Your website needs to look fresh.
+Furthermore, your website needs to look fresh and updated.
 Google takes this very seriously.
 It has solid reasons for doing so.

-If a Human enters a website and sees that there is no new content published by that company on their blog, it’s a clear indicator that : a) it’s out of business / or / b) business is going really bad.
+If someone enters a website and sees that there is no new content published by that company on their blog, it’s a clear indicator that either:

 Brian Dean (who also loves the Squirrly SEO Audit and our keyword research tool) is one of the most important SEO experts.
-He is the owner of backlinko, where he posts some amazing ideas on how to get backlinks to your website.
+He is the owner of Backlinko, where he posts some fantastic ideas on how to get backlinks to your website.

 3) Average Content Optimization

-By raising this number you will help Google figure out that your pages are actually valuable for other people.
+By raising this number, you will help Google figure out that your pages are valuable for other people.
 This will increase your rankings.

 4) Average Shares per Latest Posts

 Many people publish great content on their WordPress sites and then forget to do anything about them.
 That’s the best way to fail.